 Wellsdale, Oregon, passes out of existence

 By the time of Prof. Skelton’s death in 1939 the town of Wellsdale, Oregon, no longer existed.
 Oregon’s State Highway Commission had been established in 1913 and development of a state highway system had taken the place of train service.
 Towns like Wellsdale which were bypassed by the highway, dwindled in population as trains stopped running and the train stations closed.
-Rural areas like Wellsdale had become completely transformed by use of cars and trucks, and highways instead of rail routes.
+Rural areas like Wellsdale had become completely transformed by the use of cars and trucks, and by highways instead of rail routes.